gMakunde/Chat-App/README.md

 4. google sign in doesnt change after user logs in__
   solution: __
+5. I wanted to send a picture from the chatbot anytime someone used the dior command__
+  solution: I retured a tuple and used recursion to send each message separetly

 ## What are known problems, if any, with your project?
-The way i mapped data in one of the files should each have a unique key when mutiple users log in it sometimes sends messages witht he wrong user attached
+The way i mapped data in one of the files should each have a unique key when mutiple users log in it sometimes sends messages witht he wrong user attached if there is no jpg png or gif in the link and it is an image it will render as a link if a user is not logged in and tries to type the chatbox will disappear

 ## What would you do to improve your project in the future?
 use sessions for users and fix the bugs listed above.